-A non-uniform recovery needs an agile response.
+A non-uniform recovery needs an agile response

 One of the most striking things about the events of 2020 is how fast companies can move when there is a need.
 Research published by McKinsey in October 2020 found that companies were able to increase the use of advanced technology in both operations and decision-making 25 times faster than expected.
-Most remarkably, they were able to adapt to remote working more than 40 times faster than standard implementation times, achieving in an average of 11 days what they thought would have taken over a year.
+Most remarkably, they were able to adapt to remote working more than 40 times faster than standard implementation times, achieving in an average of 11 days what they thought would have taken over a year.13

 The Digital Trends research suggests this is as true for travel & hospitality as it is for other sectors.
-Some 70 percent of travel and hospitality respondents either "agree" or "strongly agree" that they have been unusually agile and able to take actions quickly over the last six months (Figure 4).
+Some 70% of travel and hospitality respondents either 'agree' or 'strongly agree' that they had been unusually agile and able to take actions quickly over the last six months (Figure 4).

 Agility is crucial given the uncertainty over how and where recovery will happen first.
-In December 2020, the Organisation for Economic Co-operation (OECD) observed that "the sheer scale and economic and health nature of this crisis means that the road to recovery is highly uncertain."
+In December 2020, the Organisation for Economic C0-operation (OECD) observed that 'the sheer scale and economic and health nature of this crisis means that the road to recovery is highly uncertain.'

 Levels of recovery will also vary by country depending on their ability to control the virus.
-Indeed, research by ICF Next in May 2020 into the behavior of American frequent travelers (defined as those who reported traveling out of state for business or pleasure, weekly, monthly, or a "a few times per year" prior to the outbreak of COVID-19) found that those over 50 were more likely to avoid international air travel until late 2021.
-In contrast, frequent travelers under 24 overindexed on immediate domestic air travel.
+Indeed, research by ICF Next14 in May 2020 into the behaviour of American frequent travellers (defined as those who reported traveling out of state for business or pleasure, weekly, monthly or a 'few times per year' prior to the outbreak of COVID-19) found that those over 50 were more likely to avoid international air travel until late 2021.
+In contrast, frequent travellers under 24 overindexed on immediate domestic air travel.

-Effective paths of communication and a focus on digital service delivery are critical for making decisions quickly and capitalizing on new opportunities.
-Fortunately, most respondents agree that their organizations have benefited from unusually high levels of communication between teams over the last six months (73 percent "agree" or "strongly agree").
+Effective paths of communication and a focus on digital service delivery are critical for making decisions quickly and capitalising on new opportunities.
+Fortunately, most respondents agree that their organisations had benefited from unusually high levels of communication between teams over the last six months (73% 'agree' or 'strongly agree').